Facility Search Criteria Help

 Search for RCRA sites that are in violation for the selected violation types.
 Violation type selections apply to the facility's current compliance status.

 Enter at least one character.
 Select a Violation Type from the dropdown list to add it to the search criteria selected panel and clear the input field for a new value.
-Multiple selections are allowed; however, users may only select one value at a time from the dropdown list.
+Multiple selections are allowed using the dropdown list.

 Violation types include: